pablogf-uma/chacha-implementation/README.md

 - [Algorithm Explanation](https://musigma.blog/2021/02/06/chacha.html)

-<h2> Introductory Questions:</h2>
+---

+<h3>Introductory Questions:</h3>

 - ***What is a stream cipher?
 What makes a stream cipher different from a block cipher?***

 A stream cipher is a type of encryption algorithm that encrypts byte by byte (or bit by bit) continuously.
-Block ciphers, instead, break the plaintext into sections (blocks of 64 or 128 bits) and operates on those blocks to encrypt the plaintext.
+Block ciphers, instead, break the plaintext into sections (blocks of 64 or 128 bits) and operate on those blocks to encrypt the plaintext.

 - ***What is an AEAD?***

+"Authenticated Encryption with Associated Data": Encryption that confirms whether the message has been modified or not.
+"Associated Data" speaks for the additional data included that must be authenticated yet not encrypted (Example: A packet header that should be readable but not altered).

 - ***What is Poly1305?***

+Message authentication code (MAC) algorithm that verifies the integrity and authenticity of data.
+Typically used in ChaCha20 for the authentication part of the process.

 - ***What are test vectors?***

+Pre-defined plaintexts and expected ciphertext used to test cryptographic algorithms.